codefellows-seattle-javascript-401d19/28-todo-app/README.md

 Using the bound removeNote() method, the note is removed from state by reference to its id and will no longer be rendered on the page.

 #### NoteList Component
-*  Props:
+*  Props: Yes
-*  Uses Props:
+*  Uses Props: Yes
-*  Has State:
+*  Has State: No

-* should display an unordered list of NoteItem components
+Uses a render () method as a hook to display an unordered list by mapping over the notes array which are passes as props from the Dashboard component.

 #### NoteItem
-*  Props:
+*  Props: Yes
-*  Uses Props:
+*  Uses Props: Yes
-*  Has State:
+*  Has State: No

-* should display the notes content and title
-* should display a delete button
-  * `onClick` the note should be removed from the application state
+Uses a render () method as a hook to create a list item with a title and content, both of which are accessed as props which are passed in by the Dashboard component.
+It also renders a button that has `onClick` delete functionality provided by the handleRemoveNote() method.

 ## Test
 * Test Dashboard
-  * Test the initial state
+  * Tests the initial state
 * Test NoteForm
-  * Test the initial state
+  * Tests the initial state

-##  Documentation
-Write a description of the project in your README.md